-Category of Event Deadline CSI5 and CSI05 Events 1 May of the year prior to the Event1 All other events in all Disciplines 1 October of the year prior to the Event as early as possible in order that they arrive at the latest by 1 October The above deadlines apply unless an earlier date is specified by the relevant Sport Rules or a different date is specified in writing by the Secretary General.
-Only one (1) date may be proposed for each Event.
+CSI5 and CSIO5 Events 1 May of the year prior to the Event 1 All other events in all Disciplines 1 October of the year prior to the Event

+The above deadlines apply unless a different date is specified in writing by the Secretary General.
 In the event a CI is part of a Series, the application should indicate this information.
-Applications for CIs that arrive after the deadline mentioned above are considered as Late Date Applications or modifications and may only be considered by the FEI within the relevant deadlines specified in the Applications for CIs and CIMs Guidelines as approved by the FEI Board and published by the FEI at least twelve (12) weeks prior to the Event, unless there is a Force Majeure eEvent.
+Applications for CIs that arrive after the deadline mentioned above are considered as Late Date Applications or modifications and may only be considered by the FEI within the relevant deadlines specified in the Applications for CIs and CIMs Guidelines as approved by the FEI Board and published by the FEI, unless there is a Force Majeure Event.
 See also additional Jumping requirements in Appendix K - Calendar Application Procedure and Consequences of Cancellations of Jumping Events.